 We make decisions every day of our life from the moment we wake up each morning.
 Some are small ones; I’ll just lay here for another 5 minutes, one cup of coffee or two, a piece of toast or cereal?
-Simple, easy decision we make without much thought at all.
-We make all these decisions based on what we feel like at that given moment in time.
+Simple, easy decisions we make without much thought at all.
+We make all these decisions based on what we feel at that given moment in time.

 When it comes to making bigger decisions, we often tend to face a huge dilemma.
 We become decidedly more indecisive, although perhaps a better word to use here would be cautious.
 We often spend ages considering and weighing up all the facts.
 We might make lots of columns with pros and cons.
 Go through a myriad of for and against arguments before we feel in a position to be able to actually make a decision.